kmhswimgirl/turtleboot/README.md

 # **TurtleBoot**
-Bash scripts to auto install ROS (Jazzy) on a Turtlebot3 at various points of the setup process.
+Bash scripts to auto install ROS (Jazzy) and configure the SBC on a Turtlebot3.
 ```
  _____           _   _      ____              _
 |_   _|   _ _ __| |_| | ___| __ )  ___   ___ | |_